polkadot-developers/substrate-developer-hub.github.io/docs/runtime/types/call-enum.md

 A `Call` enum is generated for each module included in your runtime.
 This enum is then passed to the `construct_runtime!` macro to generate an _outer_ `Call` enum which lists all of your runtime modules and references their individual `Call` objects.

-For example, in the default `substrate-node-template` runtime provided with Substrate, we find the following declaration:
+For example, in the default Substrate `node-template` runtime, we find the following declaration:

 ```rust
 construct_runtime!(